Blinken recalibrates US focus in Africa – DW – 01/26/2024

 The strategy seems to be working: Blinken's stopover in Angola follows a visit to the White House by Angolan President Joao Lourenco just two months ago.

-And in September 2023, US Secretary of Defense Lloyd Austin became the first-ever US Secretary of Defense to visit Angola, "engaging on military modernization and regional security" issues, according to the White House.
+And in September 2023, Lloyd Austin became the first US defense secretary to visit Angola, "engaging on military modernization and regional security" issues, according to the White House.

 But trade is also a major motivator for the US, which "has an interest in using Angola's railway network and Atlantic ports to shore up global supply chains for itself — especially for the export of critical minerals of countries like the DRC and Zambia out of Africa," Naidu told DW.